ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 PRG_PAM_CORE_010|hashing failed|demographic data hashing failed
 PRG_PAM_CORE_012|decryption failes|decryption of demographic data failed

+KER-IOV-005|Missing input parameter - identity/fullName|If fullName attribute is not found in the identity request KER-IOV-005|Missing input parameter - identity/dateOfBirth&#124;identity/age|If dateOfBirth attribute is not found in the identity request
+KER-IOV-005|Missing input parameter - identity/gender|If gender attribute is not found in the identity request KER-IOV-005|Missing input parameter - identity/residenceStatus|If residenceStatus attribute is not found in the identity request
+KER-IOV-005|Missing input parameter - identity/addressLine1|If addressLine1 attribute is not found in the identity request KER-IOV-005|Missing input parameter - identity/region|If region attribute is not found in the identity request KER-IOV-005|Missing input parameter - identity/province|If province attribute is not found in the identity request KER-IOV-005|Missing input parameter - identity/city|If city attribute is not found in the identity request KER-IOV-005|Missing input parameter - identity/localAdministrativeAuthority|If localAdministrativeAuthority attribute is not found in the identity request
+KER-IOV-005|Missing input parameter - identity/postalCode|If postalCode attribute is not found in the identity request KER-IOV-005|Missing input parameter - identity/CNIENumber|If CNIENumber attribute is not found in the identity request

 ### PUT /applications/{preRegistrationId}
 This request is used to update pre-registration's demographic details by providing pre-registration id in the path parameter and updated demographic details in request body.